Serranía de la Lindosa

-The Serranía de la Lindosa is a 13 km stretch of cliff in Colombia covered by tens of thousands of painted rock art images.
+The Serranía de la Lindosa is a 13 km stretch of cliff in Colombia covered with tens of thousands of painted rock art images.

 Discovery

 The rock art was first recorded in the 19th century by Agustin Codazzi, who was mapping the region.
 It was also recorded by Richard Evans Schultes in 1943.
 The first photographs were taken in the 1980s.
 Some sources erroneously suggest that the site was only recently discovered when it was publicized in the 2020s.

 Dating

 The murals have not been directly dated.
 Some authors have suggested that they date to around 12,600 years ago, based on dating of sediment layers containing ochre flakes within excavations near the art, but others suggest that they are too well preserved to be so old.
 Local interpretative guides at the Cerro Azul site within Serranía De La Lindosa have said that the ochre paste was mixed with tree saps to aid in its preservation.
 It has been alternatively proposed that the art was made in the last 500 years by indigenous peoples after the initial European discovery of the Americas.